 2. Supply Chain Network Design

-Along with the design of supply chain strategy, the design of the supply chain itself, especially the part which deals with outbound distribution from plants or warehouses, is instrumental in the success or failure of businesses.
+Along with the design of supply chain strategy, the design of the supply chain itself, especially the part dealing with outbound distribution from plants or warehouses, is instrumental in the success or failure of businesses.

 Given this impact on business success, it’s disconcerting to realise that just 22% of companies take an active approach to supply chain network design.

 For the rest, there may be no predefined structure for moving materials and products through the stages of fulfilment.
-Typically, networks evolve through a series of discrete changes and developments, each addressing needs as they arise and few considered in terms of creating a strategically integrated supply chain.
+Typically, networks evolve through a series of discrete changes and developments, each addressing needs as they arise and few considered as deliberate steps toward a strategically integrated supply chain.

 If your supply chain network design has not been under the microscope, and you care about business success, it’s probably time to consider the benefits of a design review and optimisation exercise.
 You may well find opportunities for savings and service improvements, perhaps enough to substantially improve the chances of business success.